 It’s easy to match panels and shingles to simplify installation.

 • Artisan Line

 The Artisan Line uses thicker cuts for a more authentic appearance and greater durability.

-Working closely with architects, designers, contractors, roofers, siding specialists and city officials is important in commercial building design.
-Each of these stakeholders in your project can be big advocates for authenticity, functional design and the right mix of investment costs vs. return on investment.
-Spending more for quality construction upfront can save over the long-term outlook by reducing repairs and maintenance costs while attracting tenants with clean, appealing and easy-to-maintain exterior designs.
+Working closely with architects, designers, contractors, roofers, siding specialists, and city officials is important in commercial building design.
+Each of these stakeholders in your project can be big advocates for authenticity, functional design, and the right mix of investment costs vs. return on investment.
+Spending more on quality construction upfront can save over the long-term outlook by reducing repairs and maintenance costs while attracting tenants with clean, appealing, and easy-to-maintain exterior designs.

 Commercial Roofing Ranks as One of the Biggest Concerns of Building Design

-Roofing and siding concerns remain uppermost in the minds of landlords because maintenance can generate ongoing expenses, and the materials used have environmental consequences that can affect your standing with the neighbors, contractor productivity and community pride in the neighborhood.
+Roofing and siding concerns remain uppermost in the minds of landlords because a maintenance can generate ongoing expenses, and the materials used have environmental consequences that can affect your standing with the neighbors, contractor productivity, and community pride in the neighborhood.

 Commercial building floor space is expected to grow to 126.1 billion square feet by 2050, which is a 39 percent increase over 2017 levels.
 Commercial buildings consume more than 18 percent of all energy in the United States, and your choice of siding and roofing can greatly cut energy consumption or waste energy if you’re not careful.